Isildur512/JIF-2353-Gaming-the-Syllabus/Readme.md

 ### Version 0.1.0

 #### New Features
+* Syllabus riddles can now be created and modified via XML files
+* Combat UI is cleaner, and now displays abilities
+* Abilities now have functionality in combat
+* Combat now triggers on collision with enemies
+* Level layouts have been designed and implemented

+#### Bug Fixes
+* Updated combat logic to run without loading a new scene
+* Improved the loading system
+* Fixed various visual glitches.

+#### Known Issue
+* Riddle submission is occasionally inconsistent

+## Release Notes
+### Version 0.1.0

+#### New Features
 * Enemies can now be created and modified via XML files
 * Health bars are now generated for enemies with their corresponding name and placeholder icons
 * Support for multiple actions from units